 Drawings from the 1960's and 70's are masterful works in minute detail, using a variety of techniques, suggestive of outsider artists and evoking Mark Tobey's mystical paintings based on interpretation of a spiritual reality.

 This period also marked a return toward a different type of representational painting than the one he practiced in the 1950's.
 This series represents a combination of his Abstract Expressionist techniques with the quest for incorporating the figurative and representational, in a need for more compositional definition.
 James Juthstrom created a number of paintings that are structural, and represent his view of New York architecture.
 At first glance, they appear abstract and reveal the same technique of various layers of brush strokes with different colors.
-But on closer exam, they are in fact buildings or interiors, and there is almost always an object marking the orientation, like a clue hidden for the viewer.
+Yet on closer exam, they are in fact buildings or interiors, and there is almost always an object marking the orientation, like a clue hidden for the viewer.
 Sometimes, it is a fire escape ladder, but it can also be a stylized chair or anything else that points out the orientation.
 The same structural motif appears in the works on paper, a sign that structure and balance of space was something increasingly important for the artist.

 Later in his life, Juthstrom created a different series of large scale paintings on canvas, a medium that is most representative of his career.
 His idiosyncratic depiction of his loft and the anonymous figures populating the deserted indoor spaces provide a unique psychological portrayal of an artist who has severed his ties to the world of commercialism.
 The paintings always depict the artist's studio with emphasis on the floorboard and a faceless figure, most likely the artist himself.
 Strange figures lurk in the backgrounds, watching the interior from behind screens; no faces are visible, except maybe as reflections.
 Often, the symbolic compositions disintegrate into pure color, line and form, reminiscent of fauvism.
 The narrative is always mysterious; the dystopic vision is most explicitly expressed in his color drawings, which can be seen as a diary of the secretive artist's inner experience, reflecting his decision to withdraw from the outside world and just create in the solitude of his studio.